Photograph of Wilson's Bird-of-paradise

 Black-and-yellow Broadbill Eurylaimus ochromalus

-Photograph of Banded Pitta
+Photograph of Malay Banded Pitta

-Banded Pitta Pitta guajana
+Malay Banded Pitta Pitta irena

 Blue-headed Pitta Pitta baudii

 When a male of one of these bounds out of the rainforest gloom it certainly looks like a jewel, thanks to its azure-blue crown and nape.
 What with a black mask, white throat, rich red-brown back and purple-blue underparts it is also an all-round attractive bird, one of the most gorgeous in the world.
-It is endemic to Borneo where the best places to see Blue-headed Pitta include Danum Valley, Sukau and Gunung Mulu NP.
+It is endemic to Borneo where the best places to see Blue-headed Pitta include Danum Valley, Sukau and Gunung Mulu National Park.

 White-plumed Antbird Pithys albifrons

-Photograph of Andean Cock-of-the-Rock
+Photograph of White-plumed Antbird

 Pompadour Cotinga Xipholena punicea

-Andean Cock-of-the-Rock Rupicola peruviana
+Cock-of-the-Rock Rupicola

 Superb Lyrebird Menura novaehollandiae

-Flame Bowerbird Sericulus aureus
+Flame Bowerbird Sericulus ardens

-Photograph of Splendid Fairywren
+Photograph of Splendid Fairy-wren

-A fabulous male Splendid Fairywren of the western splendens form in Stirling Range National Park, Western Australia, by Mark Harper.
+A fabulous male Splendid Fairy-wren of the western splendens form in Stirling Range National Park, Western Australia, by Mark Harper.

-Photograph of Asian Paradise Flycatcher
+Photograph of Asian Paradise-flycatcher

 Brown Sicklebill Epimachus meyeri